Toni Stone: Misconceptions

-Plays
+Theater

-In 1996, the Great American History Theater in St. Paul, Minnesota, staged Roger Nieboer's Tomboy Stone soon after Stone's death, though it was not a critical success.
+In 1996, the Great American History Theater in Saint Paul, Minnesota, staged Roger Nieboer's Tomboy Stone soon after Stone's death, though it was not a critical success.

 Almost twenty years later, Toni Stone, written by Lydia Diamond under commission from the Roundabout Theater Company and Samantha Barrie and premiering Off-Broadway in 2019, was based on Martha Ackmann's full-length biography, Curveball: The Remarkable Story of Toni Stone.
 The play addresses Stone's baseball career, as well as the challenges that she faced as a black woman.
-Within a year of its publication, the play had been staged by several theaters around the country, though the COVID-19 Pandemic did inhibit its production.
+Within a year of its publication, the play had been staged by several theaters around the country, though the COVID-19 pandemic did inhibit its production.